The History of ...

 There is also a Photographic Competition with prizes awarded for the best photographs taken throughout the year

-Canalscape Trophy -awarded for the best photograph from the above categories
+Canalscape Trophy -awarded for the best photograph from the above categories and is judged by Cyril J Wood.

 2010 - 2014 Chairman John Melling judging entries for the Photographic Competition assisted by 2011 Commodore Phyllis Greenough